 write out in full the names of journals not listed there.

-PEER REVIEW PROCESS: Manuscripts are reviewed by two independent experts
+peer reviewed by independent subject experts

 in the particular area and are sent blank to avoid any biased evaluation.
+For

 Proofs: Submitted manuscripts must be